-Complainant contends that (i) the Domain Name is identical or confusingly similar to Complainant's trademarks; (ii) Respondent has no rights or legitimate interests in the Domain Name; and (iii) Respondent registered and is using the Domain Name in bad faith.
+Complainant contends that (i) the Domain Name is confusingly similar to Complainant's trademarks; (ii) Respondent has no rights or legitimate interests in the Domain Name; and (iii) Respondent registered and is using the Domain Name in bad faith.

-In particular, Complainant contends that it has trademark registrations for HAZET and that Respondent registered and is using the Domain Name with the intention to confuse Internet users looking for bona fide and well-known HAZET products and services.
+In particular, Complainant contends that it has trademark registrations for YGGDRASIL, and that Respondent registered and is using the Domain Name with the intention to confuse Internet users looking for bona fide and well-known YGGDRASIL products and services.

-Complainant notes that it has no affiliation with Respondent and contends that Respondent has used Complainant's reputation to sell plagiarisms on the website associated with the Domain Name.
-Complainant further contends that Respondent is using the Domain Name as a tool to exploit Complainant's reputation for its own commercial gain, and that Respondent has no rights or legitimate interests in the registration and use of the Domain Name other than trademark infringement.
+Complainant notes that it has no affiliation with Respondent.
+Complainant further contends that Respondent is using the Domain Name as a tool to exploit Complainant's reputation for its own commercial gain, and that Respondent has no rights or legitimate interests in the Domain Name.
 Further, Complainant contends that Respondent has acted in bad faith in acquiring and setting up the Domain Name, when Respondent clearly knew of Complainant's rights.